SonyCSLParis/music2latent/README.md

 Under the hood, __Music2Latent__ uses a __Consistency Autoencoder__ model to efficiently encode and decode audio samples.
 44.1 kHz audio is encoded into a sequence of __~10 Hz__, and each of the latents has 64 channels.
-You can also encode 48 kHz audio, which results in a sequence of ~12 Hz.
+48 kHz audio can also be encoded, which results in a sequence of ~12 Hz.
-You can then train a generative model on these embeddings, or use them for other downstream tasks.
+A generative model can then be trained on these embeddings, or they can be used for other downstream tasks.

 Music2Latent was trained on __music__ and on __speech__.
 Refer to the [paper](https://arxiv.org/) for more details.